-The COVID-19 pandemic has shaken the foundation of governance in India as in many parts of the world.
+The COVID-19 pandemic has shaken the foundations of governance in India as in many parts of the world.
 The lessons emerging from the pandemic reveal that a capable, accountable, inclusive, and participatory state is essential for effectively addressing the challenges posed by the pandemic that will have long-lasting ramifications.
-Since the end of January, when India identified its first COVID-19 case, over 10,858,300 cases of infections and 155,280 deaths have been recorded.
-A total of 10,559,604 persons have recovered which means nearly 99 percent of all the people who got infected have recovered (as of February 10, 2021)2.
-The COVID-19 pandemic has immensely impacted the lives and livelihood of millions of people in India.
-The pandemic-induced lockdown has added to unprecedented misery and suffering of the poor, vulnerable, and informal workers including the migrant workers.
-The economy which was already on a weak footing even before the pandemic has suffered the most.
+Since the end of January, when India identified its first COVID-19 case, 28,212,727 cases of infections and 332,644 deaths have been recorded.
+A total of 25,994,295 persons have recovered (as of June 01, 2021).
+India witnessed the second wave of contractions in the middle of February when the daily cases continued to surge until the first week of May 2021 when it reached over 400,000 cases.
+In the past two weeks, the daily count of infections has reduced but the death count still remains alarmingly high.
+The COVID-19 pandemic continues to impact the lives and livelihood of millions of people in India.
+The curfews and lockdowns add to unprecedented misery and suffering of the poor, vulnerable, and informal workers including migrant workers.
+The economy which was already on a weak footing even before the pandemic continues to suffer.
 The weak and unprepared health system in the country proved to be grossly inadequate to handle a pandemic of this magnitude.
 The pandemic provided a pretext to the ruling dispensation to restrict dissents and civic engagement.

-Pandemic and Indian economy
+Pandemic and Indian Economy

 The COVID-19 pandemic hit India at a time when the Indian economy was going through one of its worst phases with growth in the gross domestic product (GDP).
 The GDP fell to an 11-year low of 4.2 percent from 2019 to 2020.
 The economy grew by 3.1 percent in the January-March quarter of 2019-2020, against 5.7 percent at the same time frame the year prior, marking the slowest growth in at least eight years (Sahoo, 2020).
-Decelerating GDP growth, a significant decrease in industrial output, a fall in tax revenues, and a massive reduction in power demand were all recorded well before the impact of the lockdown was recorded (Radhakrishnan et. al, 2020).

 Jobless growth in India was already a major concern among many economists who had repeatedly questioned why employment was not growing as fast as the country's GDP.
 They warned that the rate of jobless growth could severely impact India's economy which depends heavily on the middle-class population that is primarily employed in salaried jobs and entrepreneurship (Das, 2020).
-The demonetization imposed by the previous National Democratic Alliance (NDA)3 government in November 2016 slowed down the economy resulting in unemployment all over the country, a trend that the government emphatically denied.
+The demonetization imposed by the previous National Democratic Alliance (NDA)1 government in November 2016 slowed down the economy resulting in unemployment all over the country, a trend that the government emphatically denied.